VIC HIGH ROWER, HONOUR STUDENT, NEEDS YOUR HELP

 BELOVED FORMER VIC HIGH VICE-PRINCIPAL PASSES ON

-Mr. Reid was witness to one of the saddest incidents in the school’s history.
+Mr. Reid was also witness to one of the saddest incidents in the school’s history.
 In the spring of 1942, after the Dec.
 7, 1941 Japanese attack on Pearl Harbor in Honolulu, Hawaii, the Canadian government imposed a British Columbia coastal ban on Japanese residents and transported them to internment camps in the interior of B.C. and elsewhere in Canada.

-Mr. Reid, then a Grade 11 student, saw a small group of Japanese-Canadian students being forced to leave school, including an outstanding Grade 12 student, Yoshio Shimizu, who only had about a month to go before graduation.
+Mr. Reid, then a Grade 11 student, saw a small group of Japanese-Canadian Vic High students being forced to leave school, including an outstanding Grade 12 student, Yoshio Shimizu, who only had about a month to go before graduation.

 Peter Smith, who wrote “Come Give a Cheer, One Hundred Years of Victoria High School, 1876-1976,” interviewed Mr. Reid and stated, “He remembers vividly the final morning assembly attended by his Japanese-Canadian schoolmates, a brief but emotional ceremony.
 Principal H. (Harry) L. Smith read a favourite psalm and students recited the Lord’s Prayer; then everyone filed out of the auditorium quietly, as the doors were held open by Yoshio Shimizu, a popular member of the Grade 12 class.
-Many of Yoshio’s fellow-students were in tear.”
+Many of Yoshio’s fellow-students were in tears.”

 Mr. Reid remained connected to the school, joining the board of director of the Victoria High School Alumni Association.
 He was later made an “honorary director” of the group.

 VIC HIGH AND ALUMNI HONOUR VIMY RIDGE 100 / CANADA 150